Vermont Tree Farm Program

 Our legacy planning experts are available to help you now.
 We will provide a complimentary one-hour phone call to talk with you about your needs and guide you to the next step on your journey.
 If you already have a plan and want to review it with an expert or talk about starting your legacy plan, now would be a great time to take that first action by emailing us with your name and phone number and we’ll give you a call.

 Woods, Wildlife, & Warblers

-Vermont and northern New England forests are home to some of the highest concentration of bird species breeding in the continental United States—meaning this region provides rich, essential habitat for all local wildlife species.
-As a result, small Vermont landowners are essential to bird and wildlife conservation.
+Forests in Vermont, Eastern New York, and northern New England are home to some of the highest concentration of bird species breeding in the continental United States—meaning this region provides rich, essential habitat for all local wildlife species.
+As a result, small landowners are essential to bird and wildlife conservation.
 Woods, Wildlife, and Warblers is working to give landowners the knowledge, tools, and resources they need to better care for their woods.

-Working with landowners to protect the woods of Vermont.
+Working with landowners to protect the woods of Vermont and eastern New York.

 To learn more about this program and how to access services, visit Woods, Wildlife, & Warblers website.